UTEP vs. Southern Miss NCAA Football Odds, Plays and Insights | October 9, 2021

 Southern Miss Stats and Trends

-- Thus far this year Southern Miss has one win against the spread.
+- Southern Miss has covered the spread on one occasion this season.

-- The Golden Eagles have yet to cover the spread this season when underdogs by 2 points or more.
+- The Golden Eagles have been underdogs by 2 points or more two times this season and have not covered the spread once.

-- Southern Miss' games this year have hit the over on one of five set point totals (20%).
+- Southern Miss' games this season have gone over the point total one time in five opportunities (20%).

-- Southern Miss is 1-1 against the spread and 1-1 overall when the team churns out over 310.8 yards.
+- In games that Southern Miss totals more than 310.8 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Golden Eagles have turned the ball over four more times (12 total) than the Miners have forced a turnover (8) this season.